-We are committed to an inclusive culture where our people can be confident that their views matter, their workplace is an environment free from bias, discrimination and harassment, and where they can see that advancement is based on merit.
+The group is committed to an inclusive culture where people can be confident that their views matter, their workplace is an environment free from bias, discrimination and harassment, and where they can see that advancement is based on merit.

-People are at the core of our business.
-The focus of our people plan is to ensure we have a workforce that is highly skilled in ensuring that the quality that Busy Bee is renowned for always remains at its highest levels and that it translates into successful outcomes for our customers and our business.
-Our aim is to build a strong employee value proposition that attracts the best talent with a diverse background which in turn enriches our business culture.
+People are at the core of the group's business.
+The focus of our people is to ensure that the group has a workforce that is highly skilled and thus ensuring that the quality for what Busy Bee is renowned remains at its highest levels and that it translates into successful outcomes for the group's customers and the group's business.
+The group's aim is to build a strong employee value proposition that attracts the best talent with a diverse background which in turn enriches the group's business culture.